-Dhana sentenced to 7 years in prison
+Dhana sentenced to 7 years

 Defendant in a graft and money laundering case, junior taxman Dhana Widyatmika, attends his initial hearing at the Corruption Court on Monday.
 Dhana allegedly received bribes from a South Korean company and PT Mutiara Virgo, but the amount of money that had been delivered to the junior taxman has yet to be revealed.
 (JP/Jerry Adiguna)